typedb/typedb-docs/10-query/01-match-clause.md

 In the subsequent sections, we shall see how to match specific graph patterns.

 ## Match Instances of Concept Types
 What follows in this section, describes how we can use the `match` keyword to find instances of data that we are interested in.
 What we choose to do with the matched result, is out of the scope of this section.
 But for the sake of completeness, we end each `match` clause with `get;`.
-In the next section, we learn about [using _get_ for retrieval of information from the knowledge graph](/docs/query/get-query).
+In the next section, we learn about [using _get_ for the retrieval of information from the knowledge graph](/docs/query/get-query).

 ### Match instances of an entity
 Matching instances of an entity type is easy.
 We do so by using a variable followed by the `isa` keyword and the label of the entity type.